-McKinsey Resume Format 2026: The Exact Layout That Gets Interviews
+McKinsey Resume Format 2026: Full Guide

 Key Takeaways

-- One page, no exceptions -- even with 10+ years of experience
+- One page, no exceptions - even with 10+ years of experience

 - Every bullet should read like a problem you identified and solved

-- McKinsey wants impact evidence -- quantified outcomes in 80%+ of bullets
+- McKinsey wants impact evidence - quantified outcomes in 80%+ of bullets

 - Education goes first for MBA candidates, last for experienced hires